salentije0510/simple-api/Readme.md

 ## Your Task

-- Implement CRUD operations for colors.
-A color should have a name and the color value.
+- Implement CRUD operations for the Color entity.
+A Color should have a name and the hex color value.
 - Add standard behavior one can expect of a RESTful API.
+- Feel free to use any RDBMS.
-- Make simple, elegant software.
+- Make simple, elegant software that you can explain and elaborate well during the demonstration.
-- Provide production-ready code quality.
+- Provide production-ready code quality (everything what you would usually do, when you ship the code).

 ## Rules Of The Game

 - Don't use any further library or framework.
-- The code must be your own—no code generators or assistants allowed (e.g. GitHub Copilot).
+- You have to write your code — no code generators or assistants allowed (e.g. GitHub Copilot).
 - Feel free to change existing code (or fix existing problems) as you see fit.
-- Don't share the code publicly but just send it back to us.
+- Don't share the code publicly, just send it back to us.
 - **Enjoy!**